Guidelines for posting a quality question on Microsoft Q&A

 - Give reproducible steps: If applicable, provide a clear outline of the steps required to reproduce the scenario, along with any relevant documentation.
 For programming-related questions, provide a minimal test case that demonstrates the issue.
 Share just enough code to allow others to recreate the scenario and offer informed recommendations.

 Ensure that you do not include Personally Identifiable Information (PII).
 This is a public site and any posts found with PII will either be edited or removed to protect that data.

 Avoid posting multiple questions in a single thread

 To ensure that you receive a clear and helpful answer to your questions, it is important to post them individually.
 When you have multiple questions, each with its own distinct scenario, it can make it more difficult for the community to understand the problem and provide an accurate solution.
 For this reason, we recommend that you create separate threads for each of your questions.
 This way, the community can give you their undivided attention and provide the best possible response.

 Use the right tag for your question

 Since the experts in various subject matters tend to stick to the set of tags that focus on those topics, selecting the right tags will increase the chances to receive an answer faster.
 On Microsoft Q&A, you can add up to 5 tags that are relevant for your scenario.

+Once you receive a correct answer, mark it as "Accepted".
 This step is important, since it lets people scanning Microsoft Q&A know that they can find a verified answer to that question by reading the thread.
 See more information on the Accepted answers article.